It’s no secret that the Hollywood Comet loves musicals.

 Paul Kelly and Constance Cummings in “Broadway Thru a Keyhole”

 -Written by famed columnist Walter Winchell.
 The story was said to be similar to a love-triangle between dancer Ruby Keeler, her husband singer Al Jolson and New York Gangster, Johnny “Irish” Costello.
-Winchell denied that the story was based on the three individuals, according to Unsung Hollywood Musicals of the Golden Era by Edwin M. Bradley.
+Winchell denied that the story was based on the three individuals, according to Unsung Hollywood Musicals of the Golden Era: 50 Overlooked Films and Their Stars, 1929-1939 by Edwin M. Bradley.

 -The movie begins with a hand taking a key out of the door and the camera zooms in to look through a keyhole.
 Following this are sights and sounds of Broadway.